David Jurgens

 Proceedings of the Empirical Methods in Natural Language Processing (EMNLP).
 2023.

-paper · code and data
+paper · data · code

 The probability that, given an appropriate message for the relationships represented by a row, the message will also be appropriate in another relationship listed in the column.
 Probabilities are calculated across the entire data Your spouse needs professional help: Determining the Contextual Appropriateness of Messages through Modeling Social Relationships

-David Jurgens,* Agrima Seth,* Jackson Sargent, Athena Aghighi, and Michael Geraci..
+David Jurgens,* Agrima Seth,* Jackson Sargent,† Athena Aghighi,† and Michael Geraci.†

 Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL).
 2023.

-paper · code and data
+paper · data · code

 Relative use of politeness strategies when annotators rewrite emails to be more polite When Do Annotator Demographics Matter?
 Measuring The Influence of Annotator Demographics with the POPQUORN Dataset